+mathNEWSquiz #0

+So, we thought we could fill some space by asking you irregular, non-everyday questions on a variety of subjects.
+The idea is, you submit answers in the next week and a half, and we award you with prizes.
+Sounds easy enough, so here are your current event trivia questions compiled by Darren McEachern and organized by Bradford Smith - sounds like a good combination, they should work together in the future.

+MUSICAL QUESTIONS

 POINT FOR TITLE, POINT FOR ARTIST

-- when you're weary, feeling small when tears are in your eyes, I will dry them all (all) I'm on your side, oh, when times get And friends just can't be found - If you should ever miss the arms That used to hold you so close, or the lips That used to touch you so tenderly Just remember what I told you - Come on, come one, come on 3.
+when you're weary, feeling small when tears are in your eyes, I will dry them all (all)

+I'm on your side, oh, when times

+get rough

+And friends just can't be found If you should ever miss the arms

+If you should ever miss the arms

+That used to hold you so close,

+or the lips

+That used to touch you so tenderly Just remember what I told you

+3. Come on, come one, come on

 Let me show you what it's all about!

-Reading, writing and arithmetic Are the branches of the learning tree - All I needed was a friend to lend a guiding hand But you turned into a lover and Mother what a lover, you wore me out All you did was wreck my bed - Busted flat in Baton Rouge, waiting for a train And I's feeling nearly as faded as my jeans.
-Bobby thumbed a diesel down just before it rained, It rode us all the way to New orleans.
+Reading, writing and arithmetic

+Are the branches of the learning

+tree

+4. All I needed was a friend to lend a guiding hand

+But you turned into a lover and Mother what a lover, you wore me

+out

+as

+All you did was wreck my bed

+5. Busted flat in Baton Rouge, waiting for a train

+And I's feeling nearly as faded my jeans.

+Bobby thumbed a diesel down just before it rained,

+It rode us all the way to New Orleans.

+SPORTING HIGHLIGHTS

-SPORTING HIGHLIGHTS POINT EACH
+POINT EACH

+1. Who was the worst team in the NHL last season (70/71)?

+What two races from last year were dropped from the Formula circuit for

+this season?
-- who was the worst team in the NHL last season (70/71)? - 2. what two races from last year were dropped from the Formula 1 circuit for this season? - What first will be accomplished at this year's Grey Cup held in Vancouver? - In last year's NFL draft who was 4. the #1 pick?
-(Hint: QB selected by Pittsburgh) - Who, to bring world attention against apartheid, called for South Africa to be expelled from the International Lawn Tennis Federation?

-FILM TRIVIA POINT EACH
+3. What first will be accomplished at this year's Grey Cup held in Vancouver?

+4. In last year's NFL draft who was the #1 pick?
+(Hint: QB selected by Pittsburgh) 5.
+Who, to bring world attention against apartheid, called for South Africa to be expelled from the International Lawn Tennis Federation?
+FILM TRIVIA POINT EACH 2.
+What character said, "I'm afraid.